barlog-m/spt-andern/README.md

 * https://escapefromtarkov.fandom.com/wiki/7.62x39mm_BP_gzh
 * https://escapefromtarkov.fandom.com/wiki/5.45x39mm_7N40

-Trader assortiment for each tier is on file `trader.json`
+Trader assortment for each tier is on file `trader.json`

-Trader can insure with zero return time and 100% return chance.

-Trader can repair without degradation.

-You cand disable trader by set `trader` to false in config.json
+You can disable trader by set `trader` to false in config.json

+`traderInsurance` enables trader insurance with 100% instant return.

+`traderRepair` enables trader repair without degradation.

-Enable insurance on Lab.
-Option `insuranceOnLab`.
+`insuranceOnLab` enables insurance on Lab.

-PMC bots can use "chads" armor (Altyn or Rys with Zabralo or THOR)
+PMC bots can use "chads" armor.
 It possible only in day raids.

 Settings in config 'chadsOnFactoryAndLabOnly', 'chadsPercentage' and 'chadsMinimumLevel',